Install the HBase shell

 The command opens your web browser.
 Choose your Google account if prompted, then click Allow to authorize access to your account.

-From the command line, download and unzip the HBase shell quickstart:
+From the command line, clone the GitHub repository that contains the HBase shell quickstart:

 JAVA_HOME environment variable should be set to the location